Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed Problems and Future Directions in QCNs

 \subsubsection{Number of SPSs for Multiplexing}

-A promising QCN principle to enhance the PoS of establishing quantum links is \emph{multiplexing}, which may be interpreted as the counterpart of multiple access in classical networks.
-In this principle, multiple SPSs are used simultaneously to have a better chance of successfully emitting photons.
-A quantum node, e.g., access point, coordinating a QCN must control the number of SPSs dedicated for the communication with each user based on its requirements.
+A promising QCN principle to enhance the PoS of establishing quantum links is \emph{multiplexing}, which is the counterpart of multiple access in classical networks.
+In this principle, multiple SPSs are used simultaneously to have better chances of successfully emitting photons.
+A quantum node, e.g., access point, coordinating a QCN must control the number of SPSs dedicated for each user based on its requirements.
 This directly affects the throughput of each user, and accordingly, the overall experienced delay prior to service.